-“What does Jesus have against sleep?” one of our kids asked on the way to church.
+“What does Jesus have against sleep?”
+One of our kids asked that question several years ago while we were on our way to church on a Sunday morning in December.

 Our family had been invited to lead “a responsive call to worship” that morning – a short time at the beginning of the service in which we were to read some Scripture related to Advent and then the congregation would respond.